CloudBindle/bindle/README.md

     sudo apt-get install ansible
     git clone https://github.com/CloudBindle/Bindle.git
     cd Bindle

+    Edit "install/roles/bindle-dependencies/vars/main.yml" and set the variable for the type of environment you are building Bindle for (e.g. AWS, Openstack)

     ansible-playbook -i install/inventory install/site.yml

 Note: Ansible is a very actice project and we have experienced compatibility issues between playbooks and versions of Ansible.
 Our playbooks are made to work with Ansible [version 1.6.10](https://seqwaremaven.oicr.on.ca/artifactory/simple/seqware-dependencies/ansible/ansible/1.6.10-precise/ansible-1.6.10-precise.deb).